Skip to content Skip to footer

 Central Illinois Agency on Aging

 CIAA is an independent nonprofit organization with a 43-year history of providing service to older persons and caregivers.
 This organization serves 96,629 persons ages 60 and older living in CIAA’s six-county service area including Fulton, Marshall, Peoria, Stark, Tazewell, and Woodford County.
 CIAA strives to serve older persons and their caregivers holistically through planning, coordination, program development, direct services provision, and advocacy.
 CIAA is open from 8:30 a.m. to 5:00 p.m.
 Monday through Friday and is located at 700 Hamilton Blvd in Peoria, IL 61603.
-For more information, please contact President/CEO Keith Rider by calling (309) 674-2071.
+For more information, visit ciaoa.net or call (309) 674-2071.

 National Able

 National Able provides part-time training opportunities in community service activities for unemployed, low-income persons who are 55 years old or older and are actively seeking employment.
 The Senior Community Services Employment Program (SCEP) provides on-site job training to transition the workers into an unsubsidized position.
 SCEP is both a training and community service program.
-Visit the National Able website at www.nationalable.org or contact Bruce Adams at (312) 802-3608 for more information.
+Visit the National Able website at www.nationalable.org or call (855) 994-8300 for more information.

 BBM web link